Vehicle Registration Tax (VRT)

 - and

-- foreign registered vehicles brought in temporarily and driven by visitors to the State for non-business purposes.
+- foreign registered vehicles brought into the State temporarily.

 VRT is charged, in most cases, when a vehicle is registered in the State.